idaholab/moose/modules/doc/content/help/inl/hpc_binary.md

 # Binary Access with INL-HPC

+WIP (defer users to HPC OnDemand, re-word some of this document as Optional: for advanced users)

 The following information is provided for those with "HPC Binary Access" for an application and aims to get you up and running.